Canon 100D vs Sony A5100

 Review summary: Canon 100D vs Sony A5100

 So what is the bottom line?
 Which of the two cameras – the Canon 100D or the Sony A5100 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 100D: